boopeshmahendran/AdobeXD-Count-Text/README.md

 ## Issues and Feature Requests

-Feel free to open submit issues and/or feature requests through github issues.
+Feel free to submit issues and/or feature requests through github issues.